biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 tar -xvzf app_linux_x86.tar.gz
 unzip EUR.zip # decompresses to ~8.7GB
 ```
 This should create 2 folders `app_linux_x86/` and `EUR/` in the current directory.
-The executable is located inside `app_linux_x86/bin/GhostKnockoffGWAS`.
-We recommend adding the folder containing the `GhostKnockoffGWAS` executable to `PATH` for easier access.
+The executable is located inside `app_linux_x86/bin/cit-lasso`.
+We recommend adding the folder containing the `cit-lasso` executable to `PATH` for easier access.

 !!! warning